astrolabsoftware/fink_ztf_recovery/README.md

 | Download | 5 nights | 300 MB/s | 5.5 hours |
 | decompress+merge | 1 night | 33 MB/s | 42 hours |

 So we could download and rebuild the whole alert data for 2020 and 2021 in about 2 full days.
+Note that with a wiser parallelisation of the decompression step, we could reach +100 MB/s, that is a total time divided by more than 2.